Lion Books: Anime adaptations

 Two of the stories in the manga were adapted into an experimental anime series, titled the Lion Books Collection.
 The original concept was to make 26 new anime episodes and canvass them for sale without any broadcast contract with TV stations.
 The first adaptation came in 1983 using the story "The Green Cat".
 It is regarded as the first attempt to produce an original video animation release on October 10.
 With no other episodes to follow in production, it very well could have been qualified as the first anime OVA, but because there is uncertainty as to whether the VHS was actually available for sale at the production end date, Dallos is credited to be the first official OVA released by the industry.
 The Green Cat is known to be screened in the "4th Tezuka Osamu Fan Club Meeting" on October 10 of the same year.

 The second story "Adachi-ga Hara" was adapted in 1991, and became the only film in the series to be released to theaters.
-Four other stories were filled in from non-manga sources.
+Four other stories were filmed in from non-manga sources.
 The series was re-released as a DVD on March 21, 2003.
 It is also available on the streaming service Viki.
 The five first episodes were directed by Osamu Tezuka himself, while the last, shown at a Hong Kong Film Festival, was the first anime directed by his son Makoto Tezuka.